 Three presentation formats are available that coincide with the different stages of research.

-- Paper presentations and poster sessions are available for students whose research is in the Advanced Stage.
+- Poster sessions are available for students whose research is in the Advanced Stage.

 - Roundtable discussions are available for students whose research projects are in the Early Stage.